TrifidTeam/ntp1_circulation_stats/README.md

 Requirements
 ----------------------------
-This was written in python for other coding purposes and you will need a few packages - if you use python you probably already have most/all of these:
+This was written in python for other coding purposes and you will need a few packages - if you use python you probably already have most/all of these, but to prevent any ModuleNotFound issues you should run:
 ```
 pip install ast copy logging multiprocessing urllib3 sys six datetime json mimetypes os re tempfile
 ```

 You will also need `swagger_client` as posted from the Neblio team.
 The `swagger_client` included is configured to communicate with Mainnet.

+Python 3.4+ is recommended for this script.